joelhawksley/identity/components/slides.md

 # [fit] Code<br>Coverage

-^ Impossible to audit with code coverage tools, preventing us from knowing how thorough our tests are.
+^ and those tests are impossible to audit with code coverage tools, preventing us from knowing how thorough they are

 ---

 # [fit] Data Flow

-^ Make it difficult to reason about data flow
+^ They make it difficult to reason about data flow

 ---